jobysan05/ThemeParkManagementSystem/README.md

 2. allow data entry/updates
 3. triggers to put in, active processes (at least one, more better ?)
     * https://www.codeproject.com/Articles/38808/Overview-of-SQL-Server-database-Triggers
+    * when maintenance caseID is created, set appropriate ride isOpen to false
 4. queries
 5. reports
 6. fix null values in the dbms
 7. add Rides, Shops, Staff, and Guests views
     * https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/introduction/adding-a-view
+8. other ideas:
+   bad weather - if isOutside then increment RainOutCount when updating item/ride price - create new item/ride ID when Guest_Shops is created, subtract quantity from productstock of appropriate item when maintenance caseID is created, set appropriate ride isOpen to false when endtime is initialized, set appropriate ride isOpen to true

 Helpful Links
 -----